 The Equality Act expressly accepts certain conditions to be disabilities.
-Stammering is not included among these 'deemed' disabilities.
+Stammering is not included among among them.
 This means that individuals claiming disability discrimination because of a stammer must show that they (or, in some cases, someone else) have or had a disability for the purposes of the Equality Act at the relevant time.

 The Equality Act definition is technical and does not necessarily correspond with common perceptions of disability or with the test of disability in other legal contexts.
-Whether or not a person meets the definition is ultimately a question to be decided by a court or tribunal (unless the parties agree that the definition is satisfied).
+Whether someone meets the definition is ultimately a question to be decided by a court or tribunal (unless the parties agree that the definition is satisfied).